Frequently Asked Questions

 Why are no refunds given within 7 days?

-Basically, we aren't able to easily re-rent the boats which is a serious hit when the peak rental season is only 6 months long.
+Basically, we aren't able to easily re-rent the boats which is a serious hit when the peak rental season is only 2 months long.
 The vast majority of our customers have booked their trips by now, either with us or elsewhere (we're serious about selling out up to three weeks in advance).
-On the bright side, if there is proof of a legitimate reason for needing to cancel a trip outright (death in the family, serious injury, etc.) we will make an exception but keep in mind that this situation very rarely happens.
+On the bright side, if there is proof of a legitimate reason for needing to cancel a trip outright (death in the family, serious injury, etc.) we will make an exception.

 Our group arrived 1 minute early, why didn't you let us on?